Kudaes/rust_tips_and_tricks/README.md

           MEM_COMMIT | MEM_RESERVE,
           PAGE_READWRITE);

-println!("NTSTATUS: {:x}", ret);
+println!("NTSTATUS returned by NtAllocateVirtualMemory: {:x}", ret);

 ```
-Then you can check this hex value in the [official documentation](https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-erref/596a1078-e883-4972-9bbc-49e60bebca55) and get a little bit of info about why is your code failing (warning: It is probable that you will end up crying loudly after obtaining the tenth "Invalid Parameter" NTSTATUS in a row).
+Then you can search for this hex value in the [official documentation](https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-erref/596a1078-e883-4972-9bbc-49e60bebca55) and get a little bit of info about why is your code failing (WARNING: You may end up loosing your mind after receiving the tenth "Invalid Parameter" NTSTATUS in a row).

 ## Function signatures
 If you are using DInvoke to make WinAPI calls, you will need to define the signature for every function that you are dynamically calling.
-This is something similar to what is done in C#, where in order to create a Delegate you first need to know the input and output parameters of the function located at certain memory address.
+This is something similar to what is done in C#, where in order to create a Delegate you need to know the input and output parameters of the function.
 Defining a WinAPI function signature is very easy:
 * If this call is contained in what we know as Win32 (documented Windows API), then look for the signature in the crate [windows](https://microsoft.github.io/windows-docs-rs/doc/windows/index.html).
 * If the call belongs to the undocumented part of the WinAPI, get the signature from the crate [ntapi](https://docs.rs/ntapi/latest/ntapi/).